0xproflupin/solana-durable-nonces/README.md

 * Information on how to use the dapp can be found [here](https://github.com/0xproflupin/solana-durable-nonces/blob/main/durable-nonces-demo/README.md#how-to-use-the-dapp)

 * Information on how to build the dapp locally can be found [here](https://github.com/0xproflupin/solana-durable-nonces/blob/main/durable-nonces-demo/README.md#how-to-build-the-dapp-locally)

-## Durable Nonce Applications
-As we've clearly seen throughout this guide, while the standard nonce mechanism allows for transactions to be included in a block within a specific timeframe, Durable Nonces in Solana provide an opportunity to create and sign a transaction that can be submitted at any point in the future.
-This opens up a wide range of use cases that are otherwise not possible or too difficult to implement:

-1. **Scheduled Transactions**: One of the most apparent applications of Durable Nonces is the ability to schedule transactions.
-Users can pre-sign a transaction and then submit it at a later date, allowing for planned transfers, contract interactions, or even executing pre-determined investment strategies.

-2. **Multisig Wallets**: Durable Nonces are very useful for multi-signature wallets where one party signs a transaction, and others may confirm at a later time.
-This feature enables the proposal, review, and later execution of a transaction within a trustless system.

-3. **Programs Requiring Future Interaction**: If a program on Solana requires interaction at a future point (such as a vesting contract or a timed release of funds), a transaction can be pre-signed using a Durable Nonce.
-This ensures the contract interaction happens at the correct time without necessitating the presence of the transaction creator.

-4. **Cross-chain Interactions**: When you need to interact with another blockchain, and it requires waiting for confirmations, you could sign the transaction with a Durable Nonce and then execute it once the required confirmations are received.

-5. **Decentralized Derivatives Platforms**: In a decentralized derivatives platform, complex transactions might need to be executed based on specific triggers.
-With Durable Nonces, these transactions can be pre-signed and executed when the trigger condition is met.

 ## References
 * 👏👏👏 Must read: [Neodyme Blog: Nonce Upon a Time, or a Total Loss of Funds](https://neodyme.io/blog/nonce-upon-a-time/)